astropy/astropy/docs/development/docguide.rst

 homogeneous and readable way.

 .. note::

   These extensions are also included with Astropy itself in v0.4 and below, to facilitate backwards-compatibility for existing affiliated packages.
 The versions actually in astropy will not receive further updates, however, and will likely be removed in a future version.
-Sp we strongly recommend using the astropy-helper versions instead.
+So we strongly recommend using the astropy-helper versions instead.

 automodapi Extension
 ^^^^^^^^^^^^^^^^^^^^